jakoubek/sqlanywhere-useful-functions/README.md

-# sqlanywhere-useful-functions
+# Useful functions for a SQL Anywhere databases

-Some useful functions for SQL Anywhere
+This is a collection of some useful functions that I regularly put into SQL Anywhere databases.